 Behavioral Health Services for Children and Families

-- Early intervention counseling is for youth in public middle and high schools whose urgent mental health needs benefit from short term supportive counseling or for youth in detention who need support to manage the stress of being detained.
+- Early intervention counseling is for youth in public middle and high schools whose mental health and/or substance use needs benefit from short term supportive counseling or for youth in detention who need support to manage the stress of being detained.

-- Family and individual therapy includes treatment practices are trauma-informed and based on research and evidence such as Cognitive Behavioral Therapy, Trauma Focused-Cognitive Behavioral Therapy and Eye Movement Desensitization and Reprocessing.
+- Family and individual therapy includes treatment practices that are trauma-informed and based on research and evidence such as Motivational Interviewing, Cognitive Behavioral Therapy, Trauma Focused-Cognitive Behavioral Therapy, Eye Movement Desensitization and Reprocessing, and elements of Multi Systemic Therapy.

-- High Fidelity Wraparound is a structured, evidence based, team-based collaborative planning process that develops and carries out individualized care plans for children with serious behavioral health challenges and their families.
+- High Fidelity Wraparound is a structured, evidence based, team-based collaborative planning process that develops and carries out individualized care plans for children with serious behavioral health challenges and their families and/or children involved with child welfare or juvenile justice.

 - Hospital discharge planning ensures that youth hospitalized for psychiatric reasons are linked to appropriate services upon discharge.

-- Intensive care coordination assists families with children at risk of out-of-home placement and their professional and natural supports to find solutions so children remain in their community.
+- Intensive Care Coordination (ICC) assists families with children at risk of out-of-home placement and their professional and natural supports to find solutions, so children remain in their community.

-Peer support via Family Support Partners (professionals with personal experience navigating a child serving system with their children) who engage parent/guardian in individual or group services that support family voice and choice, increase family engagement in child’s services and build natural support with the goal of self-sufficiency.
+- Peer support via Family Support Partners (professionals with personal experience navigating a child serving system with children in their care) who engage parent/guardian in individual or group services that support family voice and choice, increase family engagement in child’s services and build natural support with the goal of self-sufficiency.

 - Psychological testing is helpful when more information about a child is needed to determine the best possible treatment plan; it may include cognitive, academic, neuropsychological and/or social emotional functioning testing.

-To be eligible for services, the child must:
+To be eligible for services, a child must:

 - have a legal guardian who is a resident of the City of Alexandria